elephantscale/es-training-new/ghidra/slides/Ghidra-intro.md

 ## What Ghidra does

-* What’s in your binary?
+* What's in your binary?
 * Needed SRE tool with:
 1. Scaling
 2. Teaming